Back to Glossary

 Race Procedures

-FP3 (Free Practice 3) is the third and final practice session held during a Formula 1 race weekend, typically lasting one hour on Saturday morning before qualifying.
+FP3 is the third and final free practice session held during a Formula 1 race weekend, giving teams their last chance to prepare their cars before qualifying begins.

 Never Miss a Race!